bamboothemes/Zen-Grid-Framework-v4-Docs/11-creating-themes/01-Overview.md

 		en-GB.tpl_orion.ini
 		en-GB.tpl_orion.sys.ini

+## Edit the template_info.php

+11. The details that are displayed on the template's overview page can be found in the template_info.php in the template root.
+This file contains the information and regarding the template including the description and the various links for the template.
+Update or remove the information here as required.

+## Update the template images
+12. Update the template_preview.png with your new screenshot
+13. Update the template_thumbnail.png with your new screenshot.

 ## Create the new zip file
-11. Now zip the files into a new zip package using your favourite zip app.
+14. Now zip the files into a new zip package using your favourite zip app.
 The files should not be nested in any folders in the zip.
-12. Rename the zip for your convenience to tpl-orion.zip
+15. Rename the zip for your convenience to tpl-orion.zip
-13. Youu can now test that the zip is installable by installing the newly created zip file in your Joomla installation.
+16. Youu can now test that the zip is installable by installing the newly created zip file in your Joomla installation.